Stories From Behind the Camera:

 Monroe’s fame as the jewel of Hollywood shone brightly as this portrait displayed her playful, teasing mannerisms which captivate so many male audiences.
 Whereas the truth was that Monroe struggled daily with depression.

 Translated to English as ‘Heroic Guerrilla Fighter’, Alberto Korda’s portrait of Che Guevara is probably one the most reproduced portrait in our list.

-You’ll most likely have seen it printed onto t-shirts and posters re-affirming the idea that Guevara was the poster boy hero of Cuba.
+You’ll most likely to have seen it printed onto t-shirts and posters re-affirming the idea that Guevara was the poster boy hero of Cuba.

 Guevara’s charismatic character and rugged good looks made the portrait popular, increasing his fame amongst his countrymen during the Cuban struggles.

 The portrait has been likened to a symbol of freedom and has been reused numerous times during conflicts across the world.

 Korda took the photograph during a memorial service that President Fidel Castro arranged to honour the victims of the Havana Harbor killings.